MouronRoger/eulogos/docs/eulogos-spec.md

-# First1KGreek Browser System Specification
+# First1KGreek Browser System Specification (Revised)

 ## 1. System Overview

-First1KGreek Browser is a web application for accessing, searching, and studying ancient Greek texts from the First 1000 Years Project.
-The system provides scholars, students, and enthusiasts with tools to browse texts by author or editor, read works with specialized viewing options, search across the corpus, and import new texts from external sources such as Scaife/Perseus.
+First1KGreek Browser is a web application for accessing, viewing, and managing ancient Greek texts from the First 1000 Years Project.
+The system provides scholars, students, and enthusiasts with tools to browse texts by author, read works with specialized viewing options, and manage their collection through archiving and filtering capabilities.

 ### 1.1 Core Assets

 - TEI XML files containing Greek texts and metadata
 - Author catalog in JSON format
-- Import functionality from Scaife Digital Library
+- CTS URN-based reference system

 ### 1.2 Target Users

 - Classical scholars and researchers
 - Students of ancient Greek literature
 - Digital humanities practitioners
-- General readers interested in ancient texts
+- General readers interested in ancient Greek texts

 ## 2. Technology Stack